SamT123/CMEECoursework/MiniProject/results/README.md

 # **Report**
-Empty directory for output scripts to be written into.
+Empty directory for result figures to be written into.